 For details about the new features in each release and information about migrating between various versions, have a look at the new and noteworthy documents for each version.

-VIATRA maintained a large amount of documentation in the Eclipse wiki.
+Traditioally, the end-user documentation of VIATRA was maintained in the Eclipse wiki.
 These pages are being reviewed and their contents updated and moved into these pages accordingly.
-The wiki will be kept for users of older releases, but they are not planned to be updated.
+The wiki pages will be kept for users of older releases, but they are not planned to be updated.

-Starting with VIATRA 1.6 (and the Oxygen release), parts of the project documentation is also available in the Eclipse Help Center.
+Starting with VIATRA 1.6 (and the Oxygen simultaneous release), the end-user documentation of the project is also available in the Eclipse Help Center (both online and in the local installations).
 In future versions, most information available from these pages should be available from there as well.